TaffarelJr/.template-nuget-package/CONTRIBUTING.md

 - The project team will label the issue accordingly.
 - A team member will try to reproduce the issue with your provided steps.
-- If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
+- If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs repro`.
-  Bugs with the `needs-repro` tag will not be addressed until they're able to be reproduced.
+  Bugs with the `needs repro` tag will not be addressed until they're able to be reproduced.
-- If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be
+- If the team is able to reproduce the issue, it will be marked `needs fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be
   [implemented by someone](#your-first-code-contribution).